bsteciuk/k8s-ovn-windows-cluster/README.md

+# NOTE: This document is still a work in progress

 This document describes, step-by-step, how to configure a Kubernetes cluster comprised of:
 * One Linux (Ubuntu) machine acting as Kubernetes master node and OVN central database.
 * One Linux (Ubuntu) machine acting as Kubernetes worker node and OVN gateway node.